Skims: Products

 Skims produces clothes in sizes ranging from XXS to 5XL.
-The brand's shapewear was designed to accommodate different skin tones, and comes in nine shades.
+The brand's shapewear was designed to accommodate different skin tones and comes in nine shades.
 In addition to shapewear, Skims has released an array of collections in loungewear, lingerie, and accessories, including bras, underwear, bodysuits, dresses, shorts, sweatpants, tops, hoodies, sweaters, and slides.

-The brand originally only sold to consumers via their website, skims.com, but availability later extended to a variety of online websites and in-store at Nordstrom.
+Originally only available through the brand's official website, Skims is now able to be purchased on a variety of online websites and in-store at Nordstrom in the United States.

 Collaborations

-In 2021, the company established a partnership with the United States Olympics team providing Team USA and Skims branded athleisure for its athletes.
+In 2021, the company established a partnership with the United States Olympics team, providing Team USA with Skims-branded athleisure for its athletes.
 The athletes wore the clothing during the 2020 Summer Olympics and Paralympics in Tokyo, and at the 2022 Winter Olympics in Beijing.

 In October 2021, the company collaborated with Italian fashion house Fendi, creating a capsule collection of FENDI x SKIMS branded shapewear, leather dresses, and swimsuits.
 The collaboration was inspired by a Fendi collection previously released in 1978 by Karl Lagerfeld.
 Bloomberg News reported that the collaboration generated an estimated US$3 million in sales within 10 minutes of its release.

 In September 2023, the company and the National Basketball Association (NBA) announced a multiyear partnership in making Skims the official underwear partner of the NBA, the Women's National Basketball League (WNBA), and USA Basketball.
 As part of the partnership, Skims received media exposure across several league platforms, including on-court virtual signage during NBA and WNBA broadcasts, as well as on the leagues' official social and digital platforms.
 The company and its products were also highlighted at USA Basketball marquee events, including the USA Basketball Showcase, which features USA men's and women's national team exhibition games before major international competitions.